viviansds/CSC120-Project/cheatsheet.md

 >->There are three hangers in the closet.

 >Which object do you wanna check?
-This bedroom contains[Bed, Closet, Drawers, Curtain, Lamp]
 Type 'unlock' if you are ready to try to use the key!
 Type 'help' if you need additional tip to proceed.
+Type 'go back' if you want to go to a previous room
 Type 'quit' if you want to end the game.
+This bedroom contains[Bed, Closet, Drawers, Curtain, Lamp]

 **User Input**
 Curtain